objcio/articles/2014-08-02-behavior-driven-development.md

 	@interface NetworkLayer : NSObject

-	// Returns an identifier that can be used for cancelling a request.
+	// Returns an identifier that can be used for canceling a request.
 	- (id)makeRequest:(id <NetworkRequest>)request completion:(void (^)(id <NetworkRequest>, id, NSError *))completion;

 	- (void)cancelRequestWithIdentifier:(id)identifier;